edbeato/cyclistic_case_study/README.md

 ### Summary

 In this case study, I analyze data from a Chicago based bike share company in order to identify trends in how their customers use bikes differently.
 Below you will find a full report detailing my findings as I followed the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
-I also created a Tableau dashboard and a presentation that summarize my findings.
+I also created a Tableau dashboard and a presentation for the stakeholders involved that summarize my findings.

 [Tableau Dashboard: Casual Riders vs Annual Members](https://public.tableau.com/views/CyclisticBikeShare-CasualRidersvsAnnualMembers/Story1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)